dscsjsu/sjsu-gdsc-website/README.md

 This website is built using the [Academic](https://sourcethemes.com/academic/) theme on [Hugo](https://gohugo.io) static website generator.

-Hugo prioritize all files in the that's not in the ./themes folder.
+Hugo prioritize all the files that's not in the `./themes` folder.
 If such file does not exist, then it will run the file from `./themes` folder.

 So, `./themes` contains the default design of the website. and the files outsides of the `./themes` folder are the contents of the website.